-All development must be designed to dispose of sewage and other effluent in an environmentally satisfactory manner and the protection of the Island's water resources shall take precedence over all other planning considerations.
+All development must be designed to dispose of sewage and other effluent in an environmentally satisfactory manner.
 To this end, the Board shall give careful consideration to the disposal of waste water in association with developments within a Water Resources Protection Area (see Figure 11-1).